Special Assessment & Improvement Policy

 Special Assessment is a levy on a property to defray the cost of public improvements.
 Special assessments are not the same as property taxes.
 There are a wide variety of infrastructure improvements that can be assessed, including but not limited to the construction and reconstruction of:

-Curb and Gutter
+- Curb & Gutter

-Utility Service Laterals
+- Utility Service Laterals

 Purpose & Objectives